Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Introduction

-The proofs of Theorems~\ref{thm:MainTwo},~\ref{thm:MainN} will follow exactly the same outline.
-We present them separately for ease of exposition.
-Key to both theorems is the identification of a measure, $\MenuGapTwo{k}{\cdot}{\cdot}$, whose formal definition we defer to Section~\ref{sec:Notation}.
+The proof of~\ref{thm:MainN} relies on the identification of a measure, $\MenuGapTwo{k}{\cdot}{\cdot}$, whose formal definition we defer to Section~\ref{sec:Notation}.
 This quantity is the generalization to buy-$k$ mechanisms of $\MenuGapTwo{}{\cdot}{\cdot}$ introduced by previous work for buy-one mechanisms (see~\cite{HartN17, PSW22}).
 In those works, $\MenuGapTwo{}{\cdot}{\cdot}$ was used to construct distributions whose optimal revenue was hard to approximate.
-In contrast, our work shows that their framework can be used to prove approximation guarantees.

-The first piece of the proof for Theorem~\ref{thm:MainTwo} (resp.
-Theorem~\ref{thm:MainN}) is to show that there exists an appropriate choice of inputs $(X,Q)$ such that $\MenuGapTwo{2}{X}{Q}$ (resp. $\MenuGapTwo{k}{X}{Q}$) upper bounds the ratio between the optimal buy-two (resp. buy-$k$) revenue and the revenue achieved by bundling, up to some constant factor (resp. up to some $O(k^2)$ factor).
-The second step of the proof upper bounds $\MenuGapTwo{2}{X}{Q}$ itself by 2 (resp. $\MenuGapTwo{n}{X}{Q}$ by $n$ for the case $k=n$) for \emph{all} input pairs $(X,Q)$.
-It is worth noting that this second step is tight, implying that our approach of bounding revenue gaps via $\MenuGapTwo{k}{X}{Q}$ cannot give a sublinear approximation.
-However, this is not a fault of our techniques.
-In Appendix~\ref{app:polyn} we provide a simple proof that there exist distributions $\distD$ for which $\brev{\distD} \leq \bkrev{k}{\distD}/O(n)$ for any $k$.
-This implies that $\brev{\distD}$ can not give a sublinear (in the number of items $n$) approximation to $\bkrev{k}{\distD}$ for, any $k$.

-The next goal is to answer Open Question~\ref{oq:1} for the case when $1 < k < n$.
-We make progress by giving a negative answer for the case $k \leq n^{1/2-\varepsilon}$.
-We show that there exist distributions for which there is an exponential revenue gap when $k \leq n^{1/2-\varepsilon}$.
-This is captured by Theorem~\ref{thm:mainLB}.
+In contrast, our work is the first to show that this framework can be used to prove approximation guarantees instead.
+In fact, our techniques can be extended to also show similar results for the case of arbitrary monotone valuation functions,~\footnote{A valuation $x$ function is monotone if $x(S) \geq x(T)$ whenever $T \subseteq S$.
+In other words, getting more items never decreases the buyer's value.} (albeit with a significant loss in the approximation factor).